nolanpatrick/Raft/README.md

         - [x] Unknown keyword detection
         - [ ] Typechecking (in progress)

 More may be added in the future as I come up with features I would like to implement.
-Feature suggestions may be submitted as issues with the tag [FEATURE] to this repository.
+Feature suggestions may be submitted to this project as issues.
+When submitting a feature request, please include the tag [FEATURE] at the beginning of the subject line.

 ## Commands & Operations